thomasweighill/srgw-embedding/README.md

 # Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance

-This code produces the results and figures in the paper _Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance_.
+This code produces the results and figures in the paper _Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance_ by Ranthony A. Clark, Tom Needham and Thomas Weighill.

 ## Requirements